Verification Policies

 Viewing verification in SIP Messages

-Users can review the verification results of authenticated calls that have been received by going to the SIP Messages page, clicking on the Columns button, and selecting the STI Verification option to only see column headers related to verification:
+Users can review the verification results of verified calls that have been received by going to the SIP Messages page, clicking on the Columns button, and selecting the STI Verification option to only see column headers related to verification:

 • STI Verification Status - Whether the verification was successful or not.
 If there is an error, the specific error is listed.